University of Birmingham - School of Engineering

-Our team has been awarded the project to build the new School of Engineering as part of the transformational redevelopment of the University of Birmingham, and our sixth project for the university in four years.
+The new School of Engineering is part of the transformational redevelopment of the University of Birmingham, and our sixth project for the university in four years.
 During November 2020, the first phase of the School of Engineering has handed over, creating a state-of-the-art Centre of Excellence for Digital Systems.

-The new building will be home to specialist research into digital railway engineering, focusing on railway control and simulation, data integration, cyber security, condition monitoring and sensing, and improved methods for technology introduction.
+The new building is now home to specialist research into digital railway engineering, focusing on railway control and simulation, data integration, cyber security, condition monitoring and sensing, and improved methods for technology introduction.

-The basement houses a train cab and a hydrogen-powered train track and part of the building will be leased out to a consortium of railway specialists – UKRRIN (UKRRIN Rail Research and Innovation Network) who will be conducting research and testing.
-This collaboration and sharing of research between the University and industry will provide real innovation for the future.
+The basement houses a train cab and a hydrogen-powered train track and part of the building is leased out to a consortium of railway specialists – UKRRIN (UKRRIN Rail Research and Innovation Network) to conduct research and testing.
+This collaboration and sharing of research between the University and industry provides real innovation for the future.

 The building has been designed with open plan spaces and cellular facilities to encourage agile and collaborative working between academics, researchers, students and staff.

 All the engineering within the building itself will be on show, with all structural elements visible.
 To fit in-line with the rail industry the cladding has been designed to have the same visual impact as railway lines and track signalling; the half brick, half cladding exterior will give a solid and heavy visual impact!

 The building also features an anechoic chamber - a high-specification room with no electrical interference, lined with compounds to absorb frequencies.